 It is not an official German holiday, however it is observed locally and regionally at the end of September or early October.
 Erntedankfest is not a big day of family get-togethers and feasting like you may be accustomed to in the U.S. It is primarily a rural celebration, and is part of a church service in larger cities.
 In many Germany communities festivities include parades with floats and marching bands.

-One of Stuttgart’s events will take place at Sängerhalle, Lindenschulstraße 29, Stuttgart-70327.
+One of Stuttgart’s events will take place at Sängerhalle, Lindenschulstraße 29, Stuttgart-70327 on October 6.
 This cultural program will include choral singing, folk dancing and “harvest dancing” and live music and more.

-This town will host its colorful festival with over twenty six participating organizations.
+This town will host its colorful festival with over twenty six participating organizations between September 27 and 29.
 This year’s theme is “Spring, Summer, Autumn and Winter, We Harvest and Celebrate in Gratitude”.
 The big event on Sunday starts at 10 a.m. with a farmer’s market and various exhibitors including antique tractors and equipment.
 The big street parade begins at 2:30 p.m. with approximately 300 participants and live music.

 D-H hosts the largest Erntedankfest celebration in Rheinland which attracts more than forty thousand of tourists giving thanks for the gifts of harvest.
 This 90 years old event has more than 40 participating groups with 1500 participants.
 Activities include church services, parades including tractors, marchers in traditional costumes, traditional dishes and live music in a wonderful festive atmosphere.
-This year’s celebration will take place in Urdenbach from September 29 to October 2 with the parade held on Sunday at 2 p.m.
+This year’s celebration will take place in Urdenbach on October 4 to 7 with the parade held on Sunday at 2 p.m.

 Whilst in Germany why not soak in some traditional Germany culture.
 Though usually a regional event and often times a religious celebration, Germany’s Thanksgiving (Erntedankfest) is a colorful festivity with parades, farmer’s markets, live music, traditional costumes, activities for kids and much more.
 Wouldn’t it be great to get involved?